babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 <img src="http://iandow.github.io/img/cors_error.png" width="70%">

-You'd be in good company if you read "Maybe CORS errors" in that error and thought you had a problem with your CORS policy.
+You'd be in good company if you read `Maybe CORS errors` in that error and thought you had a problem with your CORS policy.
 But you would be wrong because the cause was an API Gateway resource policy.

 <img src="http://iandow.github.io/img/api_gateway.png" width="70%">